astropy/regions/docs/user_guide/shapely.rst

     :include-source:

     import matplotlib.pyplot as plt
-    from regions import PixCoord, CirclePixelRegion
+    from regions import CirclePixelRegion, PixCoord
     from shapely.geometry import Point

     # Make an example region